aam9063/aam9063/README.md

 # 💫About Me :
 🔭 I’m currently working on my portfolio web page : https://codewithalbert.netlify.app/

+🌱 I'm currently working at Softtek like a Software Engineer

 🌱 I’m currently learning : Angular 20 and others technologies like .NET 9